 The Black Rabbit is a mythical creature, sometimes also referred to as The Empire Rabbit, The Great Deceiver or simply as The Trouble.

-One partial written account of the creature, recovered from the ruins of a temple in the Himalayas, describes his powers as nearly limitless but foretells of a power from another world which will exceed his own.
-The two will fight, but the new power will ultimately subdue and destory the create.
+One partially written account of the creature, recovered from the ruins of a temple in the Himalayas, describes his powers as nearly limitless but foretells power from another world that will exceed his own.
+The two will fight, but the new power will ultimately subdue and destroy the creature.

 Whether The Black Rabbit is real or not is the subject of much debate.

-Most of what is “known” about The Black Rabbit comes from the research of two scholars: Paul Marie, an historian, and Jacob DeAngelo, a crypto-zoologist.
-In 1998 the pair published a collection of evidence suggestion that the creature was in fact real.
+Most of what is “known” about The Black Rabbit comes from the research of two scholars: Paul Marie, a historian, and Jacob DeAngelo, a crypto-zoologist.
+In 1998 the pair published a collection of evidence suggesting that the creature was in fact real.
 The book, entitled Fear of a Black Rabbit, recounted stories and data collected on expeditions, oral histories, and excavations from around the world.

-Further research by the pair ceased, however, after a disasterous expedition to the Kongo.
-After four-weeks, DeAngelo was discover wandering the jungle naked and muttering gibberish while Marie and the rest of the expedition of 27 was never seen again and was presumed dead.
+Further research by the pair ceased, however, after a disastrous expedition to the Kongo.
+After four weeks, DeAngelo was discovered wandering the jungle naked and muttering gibberish while Marie and the rest of the expedition of 27 were never seen again and were presumed dead.
 DeAngelo currently resides in the Wimahl Psychiatric Institute in Cascadia.

-It is rumored that both the governments of Cascadia and the Empire of Australia have proof of the existence of the creature which is kept under lock and key.
+It is rumoured that both the governments of Cascadia and the Empire of Australia have proof of the existence of the creature which is kept under lock and key.